lookmumnohandlebars/dotnet-cli-wordle/README.md

 ## Approach
 - **Spectre.Console**: For this we are using the .NET Foundation package Spectre.Console - commonly used for making nice CLI's
+- **Single Program**: This is a simple one-command program which should run consistently each time

+### What will you learn?
+- Basic Libraries
+- Logic
+- Making something fun!

+### Where next?
+- Expansions: Output the used letters of the alphabet
+- Hangman: Try adapting this to make your own version of hangman!